Bolivia was the second fantastic country we visited on our multi-month tour of South America, and it absolutely blew us

 You’ve got a full array of scenery in Bolivia, from the Amazon Rainforest and glass-smooth Lake Titicaca to the towering Andes Mountains and the otherworldly Atacama Desert.
 And speaking of otherworldly: you can’t forget the Uyuni Salt Flats, which were truly one of the most incredible sights of our entire trip.
 Our greatest discovery from Bolivia was perhaps that you could spend months in the country and still have so much left to explore.

 Leaving Peru by coach, my husband and I arrived at our first stop: Copacabana, on the shores of Lake Titicaca.
-From there, we spent two adventurous weeks zigzagging across Bolivia, before crossing the border at Portezuelo del Cajón into Chile.
+From there, we spent two adventurous weeks zigzagging across the country, before crossing the border at Portezuelo del Cajón into Chile.
 Our weeks in Bolivia were busy and action-packed, but so worth it.

-Similar to all our travels in South America, we entered overland and mostly travelled that way throughout, apart from a plane ride into the Amazon.
+In Bolivia, similar to our entire trip through South America, we entered overland and travelled that way throughout, aside from a rickety flight into the Amazon.

 So how much does all of this cost?

 This is, after all, a breakdown of how much I spent while travelling in Bolivia.